blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

 .. contents:: Contents:
   :backlinks: none

-This tutorial describes the steps to pre-process, run and post-process a 3D direct chill (DC) casting case that corresponds to `Lebon et al. (2020) <https://doi.org/10.1016/j.apm.2019.08.032>`_ with directChillFoam.
+This tutorial describes the steps to pre-process, run and post-process a 3D direct chill (DC) casting case that corresponds to the A6060 conventional DC casting experiment described in `Lebon et al. (2020) <https://doi.org/10.1016/j.apm.2019.08.032>`_ with directChillFoam.

 .. figure:: ../images/DC_Schematic.png
   :width: 80%